ritterim/rimdev-blog/src/content/posts/2024-04-16-archive-nuget-packages-from-gitub.md

 **Disclaimer**

-You'll need to get an Github api key from [your account]("https://google.com") and set it in your headers as a bearer token.
+You'll need to get an Github api access token.
+Checkout [github's documentation about creating one](https://docs.github.com/en/rest/authentication/authenticating-to-the-rest-api?apiVersion=2022-11-28#authenticating-with-a-personal-access-token).
+Once you have one you can set it in your headers as a bearer token.

 ## Downloading off their api?